TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

 Right-click on a laptop

-Laptops with two clickable buttons below the trackpad are the simplest laptops to do a right-click.
+Laptops with two clickable buttons below the trackpad are the simplest laptops to right-click.
 There are two buttons, one button on the left for left-clicking and the right button for right-clicking.

 Many laptops don’t have physical clickable buttons but come with a clickable pad located at the bottom and divided by a verticle line.
 Click to the right of the dividing line to right-click and to the left of it to left-click.
 Few laptops have similar pad designs with no dividing line, but very much work the same way.

 Right-click on a Mac laptop

 Mac laptops are entirely different from Windows laptops.
 If you just switched from a Windows laptop to a MacBook for the first time, figuring out how to right-click may not be easy at the beginning.
 There is no right-click button on the trackpad of a Mac laptop, but there are other ways to do it.